Clean break or spousal maintenance after divorce or dissolution

 Understanding clean breaks

-When you’re working out how to divide your property and assets, it may make sense for you and your ex-partner (husband, wife or civil partner) to arrange a ‘clean break’ of your finances.
+When you’re working out how to divide your property and assets, it might make sense for you and your ex-partner (husband, wife or civil partner) to arrange a ‘clean break’ of your finances.

 Paying a lump sum to get a clean break